 This is where I try to keep my 100 favourite photos.
 They are listed in no particular order, and may change from time to time.

-Very often, a photographer's own personal favourites are not necessarily the technically or artistically best photos we have made.
-Rather, it tends to be that the photos make us remember something from the situation they were shot in.
-Maybe the result surpassed our own expectations in some way.
-It could be as simple as that they were the first results from some nice new expensive gear we just bought.
-Or better yet, that it created a new or strengthened an existing personal relationship with someone.
+My personal favourites are not necessarily the technically or artistically best photos I have made.
+Rather, they tend be the photos that make me remember something from the situation they were shot in.
+Maybe the result surpassed my own expectations in some way.
+It could also be that they were the first results from some nice new and possibly expensive gear I just added to my stash.
+Or better yet, that the situation I shot the photo in created a new, or strengthened an existing relationship with someone, or somewhere.

-Very often, a photographer's own personal favourites are not necessarily the technically or artistically best photos we have made.
-Rather, it tends to be that the photos make us remember something from the situation they were shot in.
-Maybe the result surpassed our own expectations in some way.
-It could be as simple as that they were the first results from some nice new expensive gear we just bought.
-Or better yet, that it created a new or strengthened an existing personal relationship with someone.
+My personal favourites are not necessarily the technically or artistically best photos I have made.
+Rather, they tend be the photos that make me remember something from the situation they were shot in.
+Maybe the result surpassed my own expectations in some way.
+It could also be that they were the first results from some nice new and possibly expensive gear I just added to my stash.
+Or better yet, that the situation I shot the photo in created a new, or strengthened an existing relationship with someone, or somewhere.

 In 2004 I went for a trip to Shetland all alone for a few days.
 I stayed in different places, either hotels, or rented apartments every night and drove all over the largest islands that make up this wonderful place .It was the first time I drove on the left side of the road, which lead to a couple of interesting situations in the traffic.